Commercial real estate in Mexico: overview

 Repair and insurance responsibilities

 The tenant usually obtains insurance in connection with the activities it is to perform and the property itself is usually insured by the owner.
 Most Civil Codes require the tenant to obtain insurance if a dangerous industry is to be carried out in the leased premises.
-The Civil Codes do not define this term, but it can include the highly risky activities set out in environmental legislation, such as nuclear power, explosives, and so on.
+The Civil Codes do not define this term, but it can include "highly risky" activities defined in applicable environmental laws, such as in relation to nuclear power, explosives, chemicals and so on.

 Grounds for termination